xiaomingfu2013/DelaySSAToolkit.jl/docs/src/tutorials/delay_degradation.md

 p = 0.
 tspan = (0.,tf)
 ```
+where `de_chan0` is the initial condition for the delay channel, which is a vector of arrays whose `k`th entry stores the schduled delay time for `k`th delay channel.
+Here we assume $X_I(0) = 0$, thus only an empty array.
 Next, we choose a delay SSA algorithm `DelayDirect()` and define the problem

 ```julia